KW-plato/PrimateComms/README.md

 2. Inventorise the audio samples.

-  Run: explorer.py -i <folder-with-audio-samples> -o <output-folder>
+  Run: explorer.py -i folder-with-audio-samples -o output-folder

-  The script saves the list of audio samples with one call label in the file output-folder/selected_audio_files.csv The list of compound calls are found in the file output-folder/compoundcall_audio_files.csv
+  The script saves the list of audio samples with one call label in the file: output-folder/selected_audio_files.csv The list of compound calls are found in the file output-folder/compoundcall_audio_files.csv

   Note: The in our tests the classifier coundnt deal with compound calls as good as single calls.
   Besides, in Chimpanzees the cmpound calls can be produced by rather flexible permutations of the single call types.
   So no effort was made to improve performance  for compound call classification.

-3. Create Spectrograms of 500ms clips extracted from the audio samples.
+3. Create spectrograms of 500ms clips extracted from the audio samples.

   Run: audio_to_specgram.py output-folder/selected_audio_files.csv -o data-folder/SPECGRAM

-  Script saves the list of the spectrograms in the provided output folder in a file named SPECGRAM_list.csv i.e. in data-folder/SPECGRAM_list.csv in the example above.
+  Script saves the list of the spectrograms in the provided output folder in a file named SPECGRAM_list.csv i.e. in data-folder/SPECGRAM_list.csv as the example above.

 4. Train the classifier.